jimburton/scrabble/chapters/Chapter2.md

 partially applied function `(+10)` has been applied to the `_score` field nested inside `player1`.

-As we can see from the difference in their name, `score` and `player1` are not the accessor functions we saw before.
+As we can see from the differences in their names, `score` and `player1` are not the accessor functions we saw before.
 They are lenses.
 The `(&)` operator is like `($)` but it takes its arguments in reverse order, so this is the same as writing `(player1 . score %~ (+10)) g`.